Happy New Year!

 I had a great time with family in December – we spent time away in California over the holidays and had a chance to reflect over the past year and look forward to the future.

 2018 represented the biggest change we’ve seen in real estate since 2008.
 We have had several levels of government putting downward pressure on the real estate market.
 Rising interest rates, waning foreign buyer investors, lack of good paying jobs combined with increased transaction and yearly property taxes have all caused prices to decline.
-In spite of all these negative factors, our team was able to sell over $100,000,000 in real estate thanks to our friends, loyal clients and good relationships with other realtors.
+In spite of all these negative factors, my associates and I were able to sell over $100,000,000 in real estate thanks to our friends, loyal clients and good relationships with other realtors.

 The year ahead and beyond: